-Middle Years programming emphasizes developing health- and skill-related fitness components through physical-activity participation.
-Students are encouraged to set personal goals, record own data, and be active on a daily basis to develop and/or maintain their personal fitness.
-Students will show basic understanding of the knowledge-related learning outcomes to help make informed choices for personal fitness development.
+Senior Years programming emphasizes refining health- and skill-related fitness components through physical-activity participation.
+Students are encouraged to develop a personal fitness plan, design warm-up and cool-down routines, and analyze fitness-test results to develop and/or maintain their personal fitness.
+Students show a basic understanding of the health and fitness continuum, disease prevention, the body's response to exercise, and the principles of fitness training.